Saturday, October 14, 2017

 The fort site was recognized as a National Historic Landmark in 1966.
 The fort site was added to the National Register of Historic Places in 1974.

-Currently managed by the Illinois Historic Preservation Society, the site is open to visitors who have access to its museum and a library dedicated to the fort's history.
+Currently managed by the Illinois Historic Preservation Society, the site is open to visitors with access to its museum and a library dedicated to the fort's history.

 Fort de Chartres State Historic Site